Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Simultaneous Geometric Degeneracy and GNSS Dropout}

 The investigated dataset constitutes a typical industrial construction site task in \anontext{Oberglatt, Switzerland}{construction place}.
-The dataset is interesting as it contains static and driving parts.
+The dataset contains static and driving parts.
 At the same time, the corridor between the two industrial buildings (cf. \Cref{fig:exp_heap_oberglatt}) is both \ac{GNSS}-denied and geometrically degenerate, as also shown in~\cite{tuna2024informed}, affecting the \ac{LiDAR} scan-to-map registration of CompSLAM~\cite{khattak2020complementary}.
-By not only fusing the scan-to-map registration as an absolute pose but also including the feature-based Coin-LIO~\cite{pfreundschuh2024coin} output of the dense image-like point cloud of the \ac{LiDAR}, the entire mission can be conducted despite the loss of two core measurements (\ac{GNSS} in $\World$ and \ac{LiDAR} path in $\Compslam$), as shown in the maps in \Cref{fig:exp_heap_oberglatt}.
-This also leads to the situation where three reference frames are present: $\World$, $\Compslam$, and $\Coinlio$.
-The location of the drifting $\Compslam$-frame over time is visualized in \Cref{fig:exp_heap_oberglatt_drift}, highlighting the effectiveness of drift modeling during degeneracy: the estimated drift increases while traversing the corridor.\looseness=-1
+By fusing the scan-to-map registration as an absolute pose and including the feature-based Coin-LIO~\cite{pfreundschuh2024coin} output of the dense image-like point cloud of the \ac{LiDAR}, the entire mission can be conducted despite the loss of two core measurements (\ac{GNSS} in $\World$ and \ac{LiDAR} path in $\Compslam$), as shown in the maps in \Cref{fig:exp_heap_oberglatt}.
+Thus, three reference frames are present: $\World$, $\Compslam$, and $\Coinlio$.
+The location of the drifting $\Compslam$-frame over time is visualized in \Cref{fig:exp_heap_oberglatt_drift}, highlighting the effectiveness of drift modeling during degeneracy.\looseness=-1